prakhar1989/csds-material/README.md

 Found 1 items
 -rw-r--r--   1 training supergroup      53755 2016-02-01 04:29 /user/csds/input/purchases.txt
 ```
 Now we have everything in place to load data in Hive.
-Log back into the `hive` console
+Log back into the `hive` console and run the following -
 ```
 hive> LOAD DATA INPATH '/user/csds/input/purchases.txt' INTO TABLE purchases;
 Loading data to table default.purchases